Older Adults Placed at Healthcare Risks by Hospitals Seeking to Avoid Financial Readmissions Penalties

 The case to support better healthcare for older adults with Medicare is both reasonable and practical.
 Older adults deserve quality care.
 Many have chronic health conditions that result in the need for ongoing attention.
 Older adults may be viewed by physicians as disposable due to age and chronic conditions.

 Declines in heart function affect blood flow.
 High blood pressure is common.
 Poor circulation results in vascular disease that may translate to diagnoses of Alzheimer’s and dementia.
-Loss of feeling in the legs and feet result making walking painful, resulting in balance issues, and falls.
+Loss of feeling in the legs and feet results in making walking painful, resulting in balance issues, and falls.
 Foot wounds occur due to poor circulation.
 Strokes are common.
 Bypass surgery is necessary.
-Older adults further limit physical activity, become home bound, isolated, depressed, and anxious.
+Older adults further limit physical activity, and become homebound, isolated, depressed, and anxious.

 The ability to digest and absorb food results in low weight.
 Decreased kidney function results in the body having difficulty removing toxins.
 A diagnosis of diabetes stresses kidney function.
 Frequent in older adults are urinary tract infections that may result in delusional behaviors and cognitive declines.